nstack-io/docs/Localize_for_beginners.md

 See the [Getting started](Getting_started.md) guide for information on how to access NStack.

-## Accessing the translate system
+## Accessing the Localize system

 After logging in, assuming you have just one project, you will be presented with the following screen.
 If you have access to multiple projects, you’ll have to select a project first.
-Press the “Translate” button to access the translation feature of NStack.
+Press the “Localize” button to access the translation feature of NStack.

 ![NStack main screen, translate highlighted](images/TranslateForBeginners/nstack_main_translate.png)